-- The first iteration simply shows that the offset of zap[5].day is 64 relative to the beginning of struct test. - You may additionally specify a member for the type passed as the first argument, as shown in the second iteration. - Even the offset suffix is supported by offsetof, so the third iteration will correctly print 65.
+- The first iteration simply shows that the offset of zap[5].day is 64 relative to the beginning of struct test. - You may additionally specify a member for the type passed as the first argument, as shown in the second iteration. - The offset suffix is also supported by offsetof, so the third iteration will correctly print 65. - The last iteration demonstrates that even out-of-bounds array indices are handled correctly, just as they are handled in C.